wanqizhu/pyfuck/README.md

 Writing the actual encoding function turned out to be a pain.
-I'm still not fully sure what the issues were, but quotation nesting / use of eval(...) / repeated substitution really messed with me.
+Quotation nesting / use of eval(...) / repeated substitution was really messy to encode.
 Alas, it seem to work now!

 See [source code](pyfuck.py) for full details!